grailed-code/maglev/readme.md

 _Safe, smooth, reliable, magnet-powered deployments._

 🚄 Maglev is an automated tool for regularly deploying code.
-It looks at the most recent green source branch builds in Codeship, compares them to the current slug on Heroku, and finds the best available code to deploy.
+It looks at the most recent green source branch builds in CircleCI, compares them to the current slug on Heroku, and finds the best available code to deploy.
 After the deploy is started, it will post a message in Slack with a list of all of the commits it is deploying.

 ## Emergency Brake